MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/scenarios.md

 To protected a Web App (signing in the user) you'll use ASP.NET or ASP.NET Core with the ASP.NET Open ID Connect middleware.
 Under the hood.
 This involves validating the token which is done by the [IdentityModel extensions for .NET](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) library, not MSAL.NET.

-To call the Web API in the name of the user you'll use MSAL.NET ConfidentialClientApplication, leveraging the [Authorization code flow](Acquiring-tokens-with-authorization-codes-on-web-apps), then storing the acquired token in the token cache, and [acquiring silently a token](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/AcquireTokenSilentAsync-using-a-cached-token#recommended-call-pattern-in-web-apps-using-the-authorization-code-flow-to-authenticate-the-user) from the cache when needed.
+To call the Web API in the name of the user you'll use MSAL.NET `ConfidentialClientApplication`, leveraging the [Authorization code flow](../acquiring-tokens/web-apps-apis/authorization-codes.md), then storing the acquired token in the token cache, and [acquiring silently a token](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/AcquireTokenSilentAsync-using-a-cached-token#recommended-call-pattern-in-web-apps-using-the-authorization-code-flow-to-authenticate-the-user) from the cache when needed.
 MSAL refreshes the token if needed.

 ![image](https://user-images.githubusercontent.com/13203188/44857464-b6c58c00-ac24-11e8-9509-103ada932b09.png)